CSU-KangHu/HiTE/README.md

 Note:
 1. Please make sure you execute the **main.py** script under the **/your_path_to/HiTE** directory.
-2. To avoid automatic deletion of files, set the output path parameter ```--outdir``` to a new directory.
+2. To avoid automatic deletion of files, set the output path parameter ```--outdir``` to an empty directory.

 ### Predicting conserved protein domains in TEs
 To predict conserved protein domains in TEs, you need to add `--domain 1` parameter.